gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 Then, at the line marked `#2` we expose an alias equal to the return type of the function type sent as template parameter.

-Finally, at line `#3`, we are making an alias to the member type alias to make it easier to use.
+Finally, at line `#3`, we are making an alias to the member type to make it easier to use.

 Note that we are not handling parameter types yet.
 As with our function `print_default_result`, we simply add an argument pack so it will also deduce the argument types: